CPU CHILDREN & PARENTS UNITED

 Step 1 Self Educate

 Mediation provides a much more amicable and cost-effective alternative when relationships are ending with divorce or separation.
 Important decisions need to be made about the child(ren), financials, assets, and debts.
-Many people are not familiar with what mediation is, or how hiring one mediator is different than hiring two expensive attorneys.
+Hiring one mediator is better than hiring two expensive attorneys.

-CPU's experienced mediators can save you and your family from the horrors of the court system.
+CPU's experienced mediators save you money and keep your family out of court.

 Step 2 Meet Mediator

-A free no-obligation introductory dialogue with the mediator provides you an opportunity to assess whether you feel comfortable, and assured, the mediator can provide neutrality, attention to both parties equally, and has the skills to create an environment of trust and respect.
+Your free introductory session with a CPU mediator is an opportunity to feel comfortable and reassured.
+Our mediators provide neutrality, attention to both parties equally, and have the requisite skills to create an environment of trust and respect as you begin to collaborate on a pathway to resolution.

-CPU mediators provide a pathway to conversation that ensures and empowers both parties needs will be met.
+CPU mediators provide a pathway to conversation that ensures both parties' needs will be met.

 Step 3 Begin Mediation